alpenlabs/Technical-Whitepaper/README.md

 There are usually three components that handle the above functions: Rollup Coordinator, Transaction Executor and Prover.
 A Rollup Coordinator interfaces with the L2 users to accept transaction requests.
 It then aggregates L2 transactions into a new pending block while validating them against L2 validation rules.
 This includes ensuring that the authorized user initiated the transaction, more funds is not spent than what is available in a user’s account, and so on.
 Once the block passes these validation steps, the Rollup Coordinator sends the pending block and the L2 State Tree to the Transaction Executor.

 The Transaction Executor receives the pending block from the Coordinator, executes the transaction in an execution environment (such as zk-VM) and generates an execution trace.
-The Transaction Executor passes the execution trace of the new block to the third component, the Prover.
+The Transaction Executor passes the execution trace of the pending block to the third component, the Prover.
 Prover generates a validity proof using an agreed upon proof system.
-Once the proof is generated, the Rollup Coordinator receives the validity proof and sends it to the Rollup Protocol in L1, along with L2 block data and the new state root, as a single state update transaction.
+Once the proof is generated, the Rollup Coordinator receives the validity proof and sends it to the Rollup Protocol in L1, along with the pending block data and the new state root, as a single state update transaction.

-## 3.4 Rollup Assumptions & User Guarantees
+## **3.4 Rollup Assumptions & User Guarantees**

 We claim that a rollup can be "trustless” and can “fully inherit” the double spend security from base layer.
 We will formalize these descriptions as a set of assumptions, which if held as true, leads to a set of guarantees that a rollup can verifiably provide.

-### 3.4.1 Assumptions
+### **3.4.1 Assumptions**

 1. **L1 blockchain prevents double spending.**
    - The cryptographic assumptions underlying this will depend on the implementation of the L1 blockchain.
 For Bitcoin, this assumption requires the following to all be true: 1) hardness of the `secp256k1` elliptic curve discrete logarithm problem, 2) collision resistance of SHA-256 hash function, and 3) puzzle-friendliness of SHA-256 hash function.